Today is Tuesday, 2020-05-26

 For a quantitative assessment, quality HF receivers are calibrated so that S9 on the S-meter corresponds to a signal of 50 μV at the antenna standard terminal impedance 50 ohms.
 One “S” difference should correspond to 6 dB at signal strength (2x voltage = 4x power).
 On VHF and UHF receivers used for weak signal communications, S9 often corresponds to 5 μV at the antenna terminal 50 ohms.
 Amateur radio (ham) operators may also use a signal strength of “20 to 60 over 9”, or “+20 to +60 over 9.”
 This is in reference to a signal that exceeds S9 on a signal meter on a HF receiver.

-One situation where the strength assessment is a bit tricky when using a repeater since every station using the repeater would appear to your S-metre to have the same strength since you're listening to the repeater, not the individual station.
+The strength assessment is a bit tricky when using a repeater because every station using the repeater would appear to your S-metre to have the same strength since you're listening to the repeater, not the individual station.
 In that case, you have to use a qualitative assessment based on readability more than strength since the other station wants to know how well the repeater is receiving them, not how well you receive the repeater.
+More on repeaters in the next section.

 Tone is only used in Morse code and digital transmissions and is therefore omitted during voice operations.
 With modern transmitter technology, imperfections in the quality of the transmitter modulation that can be detected by humans are rare.
 Tone is measured on a scale of 1 to 9.